Register to get access to free programming courses with interactive exercises

 • Copy all examples from the current lesson and change the values of the perspective and perspective-origin properties

 • Reproduce examples in the real world.
-Using improvised objects rotate them and change the distance to the object and the point of view
+Using improvised objects, rotate them and change the distance between the object and the point of view

 Are there any more questions?
 Ask them in the Discussion section.